kernsuite-debian/nifty/docs/source/ift.rst

 1) All prior degrees of freedom have unit covariance, which improves the condition number of operators that need to be inverted.

 2) The amplitude operator can be regarded as part of the response, :math:`{R'=R\,A}`.
-   In general, more sophisticated responses can be constructed out of the composition of simpler operators.
+   In general, more sophisticated responses can be obtained by combining simpler operators.

 3) The response can be non-linear, e.g. :math:`{R'(s)=R \exp(A\,\xi)}`, see `demos/getting_started_2.py`.